 FINANCIAL AID TIMELINE AND CHANGES

-Beginning in the fall of 2016, the timeline to apply for financial aid is changing.
+Beginning in the fall of 2016, the timeline to apply for financial aid changed.
 Previously, families (US citizens and permanent residents) would wait until after January 1st to start filling out the FAFSA (Free Application for Federal Student Aid) with income and tax information for the calendar year that just concluded.
 (Often, tax information would have to be estimated because families would not actually file taxes until as late as April 15th.)
 Now, domestic families will be able to begin completing the FAFSA on October 1st with income and tax information that was submitted for taxes the previous April.
 This shift in procedure is known as “Prior-Prior Year” (“PPY”) because families will submit tax information from the prior-prior year before the year the student is seeking admission to that institution.
-(For example, students seeking to enter college in the fall of 2017 will submit income and tax information from 2015.
+(For example, students seeking to enter college in the fall of 2018 will submit income and tax information from 2016.
 See the chart below for clarification.)

 FINANCIAL AID APPLICATIONS